couple hugging in kitchen

 Many unmarried couples find co-ownership, either through joint tenancy or tenancy in common, to be the best option for them, because it protects both partners’ rights to the home, similar to the way a married couple is protected.

-Cohabitation agreements, or “no-nups,” as they’re sometimes called, are contractual agreements that allow unmarried couples who live together to make clear who owns what and how joint assets will be allocated in a breakup.
+Cohabitation agreements are contractual pacts that allow unmarried couples who live together to make clear who owns what and how joint assets will be allocated in a breakup.
 They can also be used to specify what financial aspects of living together each partner is responsible for.

 Get every part of your agreement in a contract.
 Talk to a real estate lawyer and get all your agreed upon terms down.